Freeze-Dried White Peony Root Slices Case Study

 Real Drying Data for White Peony Root Slices

 This section gives buyers practical reference data.
-It shows how slice thickness, temperature control, loading density, vacuum range, cold trap capacity, final moisture, and energy use affect actual production performance.
+It shows how slice thickness, temperature control, loading density, vacuum range, cold trap capacity, final moisture, electricity use, and steam consumption affect actual production performance.

-In this project, the SDG750 processed about 244 kg of 1.5 mm white peony root slices per batch.
+In this project, the SDG3000 processed about 1,220 kg of 1.5 mm white peony root slices per batch.
 The drying cycle was completed in 13 hours, and the final moisture content reached 1.16%.

 | Product | Chinese medicinal white peony root slices |